 Seek God.

 Redirect your focus by looking upward instead of inward.
-Dwelling on ourselves in the midst of our circumstances has potential to cause anxiety.
-Recalibrate the focus of your faith by moving the weight of your trust off self and others by consciously reorienting your thoughts on God.
+Dwelling on ourselves amid our circumstances has the potential to cause anxiety.
+Recalibrate the focus of your faith by moving the weight of your trust in self and others by consciously reorienting your thoughts on God.

 “Yes, if you call out for insight and raise your voice for understanding, if you seek it like silver and search for it as for hidden treasures, then you will understand the fear of the Lord and find the knowledge of God.
 For the Lord gives wisdom; from his mouth come knowledge and understanding;” – Proverbs 2:3-6